EDITOR'S NOTE MAY 2010 | VOL. 35 NO. 2

 WHEN CUSTOMERS WALK INTO YOUR STORE, DO YOU THINK THEY'RE actually there to buy travel products?
 If you said yes, you might want to rethink your answer.

 What they really want are travel solutions, gear that smoothes the bumps and travails of travel, that makes it easier to take their belongings with them and makes trips safer, more convenient, and more fun.
-And, coming away from The Travel Goods Show, the takeaway for me was, Wow — we can sure solve a lot of problems!
+And, coming away from The International Travel Goods Show, the takeaway for me was, Wow — we can sure solve a lot of problems!

 The new generation of travel gear goes a long way toward enhancing the journey.
 Just look at our finalists for the 2010 Product Innovation Award: